ag-grid/react-data-grid/podcast-player/README.md

 - [query by 'visible' elements on screen](https://testing-library.com/docs/dom-testing-library/cheatsheet#queries) like text
 - prefer to use a `data-testid` attribute to identify elements on the screen

 I have a background in GUI and Web Automation using libraries like WebDriver.
-I avoid locating elements by text because I often have to perform complex synchronisation and I want to have a high degree of control over the elements selected, so I prefer to use CSS Selectors to find elements in the DOM.
+I tend to avoid locating elements by text because I often have to perform complex synchronisation and I want to have a high degree of control over the elements selected, so I prefer to use CSS Selectors to find elements in the DOM.

 The Testing Library suggestions make a lot of sense when dealing with components, and in particular help avoid the Testing Library tests overlap too far into the internal Unit testing.
 Component testing with Testing Library will usually require less synchronisation because the component will be instantiated in a specific state, and then the visual elements and user focussed parts can be tested.

 The main component I am testing is a data grid.
 A data grid will often render the same values in multiple cells in the grid, which can make querying by visible text difficult.

-When dealing with 3rd party libraries that we are extending we don't have the option of adding `data-testid` attributes into 3rd party components.
+When dealing with 3rd party libraries that we are extending, we don't have the option of adding `data-testid` attributes into the 3rd party components.
 As a personal preference I try to avoid adding automation specific attributes into my code, so I would tend to avoid `data-testid` for that reason alone, but with a locator strategy built around CSS Selectors it doesn't really matter.

 As a result of all of the above, rather than use the [recommended query methods](https://testing-library.com/docs/queries/about#priority) most of my element locators are built around `querySelector` or `querySelectorAll`.

 ## Mitigating Risk of DOM Changes

-On reason people avoid `querySelector` as a location strategy is that it is vulnerable to DOM changes or, if we are basing the selectors on CSS Styling, that the CSS Styling can change independently of the functionality and we may find functional based tests failing due to styling changes.
+One reason people avoid `querySelector` as a query strategy is that it is vulnerable to DOM changes or, if we are basing the selectors on CSS Styling, that the CSS Styling locators can change independently of the functionality and we may find functional based tests failing due to styling changes.

 One mitigation approach for this is to use query selectors like `getByRole`.

-The approach I have used it to add an abstraction layer so that our test code does not use the CSS Selectors directly, instead these are contained in an abstraction.
+The approach I have used is to add an abstraction layer so that our test code does not use the CSS Selectors directly, instead these are contained in an abstraction.
 The tests may fail if styling names change, but I only have to 'fix' this in one place in the code.

 This can be as simple as: